 At this stage, if negative behaviour persists causing disruption to learning, a reset call will be made.
-The Reset Call team consists of SLT and Pastoral staff who will go to the classroom to support the pupil, giving them opportunity to reflect on what has taken place and how to put it right.
-The pupil will be re-integrated back into the class, if appropriate, having the opportunity to return to their learning in a calm and positive manner.
+The Reset Call team consists of SLT, Heads of Year and Pastoral staff.
+Our Reset and reflection room is manned by a member of the pastoral team, with available SLT to support.
+The reset staff will respond to the reset by inviting the pupil to be supported in the reset room, giving them opportunity to reflect on what has taken place and how to put it right.
+The pupil will be reintegrated back into the class, if appropriate, having the opportunity to return to their learning in a calm and positive manner.
 The sanction at this stage is a lunchtime detention, of which, the Reset Call staff member will inform the teacher and pupil.
-The demerits are recorded by the class teacher.
+The demerits are recorded by the class teacher..